Common Orthodontic Problems

 Missing teeth may be treated several different ways depending on your goals and objectives.
 One options is to orthodontically consolidate the teeth and spaces, making room for either implants and crowns or bridges.
 Another option is to orthodontically close all spaces and eliminate the need for implants and crowns or bridges altogether.

-If you are missing adult teeth, make an appointment today with the highly qualified Lakewood, CO orthodontist, Dr. Amy Schulte at Belmar Orthodontics in the Belmar Plaza to discuss your orthodontic options.
+If you are missing adult teeth, make an appointment today with our highly qualified Lakewood orthodontists Dr. T.C.
+Hardy & Dr. Cindy in the Belmar Plaza to discuss your orthodontic options.